 It seems that lately there are too few contemplative moments.
-Those times when the number of endlessly nagging thoughts subside to a few, and then to none, before my mind drifts into what one speaker called, "The Nothing Box."
-That rarely lasts for even a few seconds because it is then that I begin to think about my writing.
+Those times when the number of endlessly nagging thoughts subside to a few, and then to none, and then my mind drifts into what one speaker called, “The Nothing Box”.
+That rarely lasts for a few seconds because it is then that I begin to think about my writing.

-Christmas found us in Wisconsin.
-We stayed at my brother's house which is always a joy.
-Church on Christmas Eve.
-Dinner coupled with treasured family traditions at another brother's house.
-Christmas morning our nieces opened gifts.
+Christmas found us in Wisconsin to visit my family.
+We stayed at my brother’s house which is always a joy.
+Church on Christmas Eve, dinner coupled with treasured traditions at another brother’s house.
+Christmas morning the kids opened gifts.
 All of this conspired to push me closer to that moment when the worries and the work disappeared from my thought process.

 Sunday morning found us essentially stranded as a certain hill was covered with ice and not yet sanded by the township.
 I’m not sure how we managed to stay out of the creek at the bottom on the way in, but perhaps forty-two years of driving that road played it’s part.

-Upon rising Sunday morning, the chill was apparent with the thermostat set at sixty.
+On rising, the chill was apparent with the thermostat set at sixty.
 While Mrs. Goodwife made coffee, I began to make a new fire.
-The task is one that I like to think I've mastered.
+The task is one that I like to think I’ve mastered.
 Over the years I have tried and used so many methods and still to this day, will try a new one if the opportunity arises.
-Even in the pouring rain I generally rate my chances of success very high.

 My chosen method that morning involved carefully made, matchstick-size slivers of dry cedar.
-It was in the making of those slivers that my mind finally ceased to obsess and thoughts turned to already written words.
+It was in the making that my mind finally ceased to obsess and my thoughts turned to my written words.
 Before I move onto that, Dear Reader, let me say that arriving at that point is very difficult for me.
 A rare moment when absolutely nothing holds onto at least a portion of my attention.

 A six-inch piece of cedar, perhaps an inch square, split from a log of the same length for kindling.
 In this case, I was going to use it for tinder, along with more cedar as kindling.

-Hold the end of the cedar against the end of an upright log.
+Hold the end against a log.
 Place the hatchet blade edge on the opposite end, raise both an inch or so, and tap it down onto the log.
-The hatchet blade sinks into the cedar about a quarter inch.
-With two or three taps the stick firmly grasps the wedge of the hatchet.
+The hatchet blade sinks in about quarter inch.
+Continue tapping until the stick firmly grasps the wedge of the hatchet.
 Raise it one more time and a harder blow (still just barely more than a tap) and the hatchet cleaves the sliver from the stick.

 Repeat until a small pile of slivers exists around the log.

-It's a task I've repeated so many times in my life that I have to envision it in order to write about it, because I no longer even think about it.
+It’s a task I’ve repeated so many times in my life that I have to envision it in order to write about it, because I no longer even think about it.
 Beyond automatic, natural as breathing.
-I've built thousands of fires this way, and this was the moment when my mind went blank.
-Then, because it can't just sit idle, focused on the writing.
+This was the moment when my mind went blank, and then, because it can’t just sit idle, focused on the writing.

-After the return of a manuscript from a friend (Dawn Hawkins, Author of 'Danny's Grace') who read it for me with the purpose of offering a critique, I had to go back and have another look.
-After five major revisions, a cut of some sixty thousand words (yes, I am verbose at times) and some rearranging, I wanted to take it to print.
+After the return of a manuscript from a friend who read it for me with the purpose of offering critique, I had to go back and have another look.
+After no less than five major revisions, a cut of some sixty thousand words (yes, I am verbose at times) and some rearranging, I wanted to take it to print.

-Alas, Dawn deftly and succinctly, and very nicely, pointed out that it wasn't quite ready.
+Alas, she deftly and succinctly pointed out that it wasn’t quite ready.
 Why?
 Several reasons.
-A certain style I sometimes fall into when I've been writing for too long without a break.
-Further, the rearranging and stitching and melding and merging of parts left the beginning stilted, and some passive sentences that required better structire.
+A certain style I sometimes fall into when I’ve been writing for too long without a break.
+Further, the rearranging and stitching and melding and merging of parts left the beginning stilted, and the ending a bit too passive.
 Places where I took long pieces of dialog and condensed them into much shorter and much more interesting paragraphs required additional polishing.
-A television and radio broadcast used too many times.
+A newscast monologue used too many times.

-It was these things that pushed their way into the "Nothing Box" and filled my brain with the wonderfully pleasant process of analyzing them and looking at them from an entirely new perspective.
+It was these things that found their way into the “Nothing Box” and filled my brain with the wonderfully pleasant process of analyzing them and looking at them from an entirely new light.

-With nary a pause in the contemplation, the slivers of cedar apparently rearranged themselves into a neat little tepee shape.
-Larger pieces of cedar over and around them.
+With nary a pause in the thinking or the splitting, the matchstick slivers were arranged in a neat little tepee shape.
+Larger pieces of cedar arranged over and around them.
 Then even larger pieces of kindling.
 Finally, two pieces of hardwood maple.
-A single, strike-anywhere kitchen match flared when struck and was held to the tepee of slivers.
+A single, strike-anywhere kitchen match flared when struck, was held to the tepee of slivers.
 The flame caught and leaped to life.
-In mere seconds, the contemplation-inducing work was engulfed in growing flames.
+In mere seconds, the contemplative-inducing work was engulfed in growing flames.
 They ignited the smaller kindling pieces, fueled the fire and started the maple pieces burning.